mdbootstrap/TW-Elements/README.md

 Why perfect-scrollbar?
 ------------------

-I worked on the personal project recently, and I was trying to find the jQuery scrollbar plugin that's *perfect*.
+I worked on a personal project recently, and I was trying to find the jQuery scrollbar plugin that's *perfect*.
 But there was no *perfect* scrollbar plugin.
 That's why I decided to make one.

-perfect-scrollbar is very tiny but *perfect*(for me, and maybe for the most of developers) jQuery scrollbar plugin.
+perfect-scrollbar is very tiny but *perfect* (for me, and maybe for the most of developers) jQuery scrollbar plugin.
 I hope you love this!

 Demo: http://noraesae.github.com/perfect-scrollbar/

-What means *perfect*?
+What does *perfect* mean?
 ---------------------

 *perfect* means...